meyer-lab-cshl/plinkQC/README.md

 <i class="fa fa-map" aria-hidden="true"></i> plinkQC
 ----------------------------------------------------

-**plinkQC** is a R/CRAN for **genotype quality control** in genetic association studies.
-It makes PLINK basic statistics (e.g.missing genotyping rates per individual, allele frequencies per genetic marker) and relationship functions easily accesible from within R and allows for automatic evaluation of the results.
+**plinkQC** is a R/CRAN package for **genotype quality control** in genetic association studies.
+It makes PLINK basic statistics (e.g.missing genotyping rates per individual, allele frequencies per genetic marker) and relationship functions easily accessible from within R and allows for automatic evaluation of the results.

 **plinkQC** facilitates an ancestry check for study individuals based on comparison to reference datasets.
 The processing of the reference datasets is documented in detail [here](articles/AncestryCheck.html)